Political positions of Sebastián Piñera

-Chilean president Sebastián Piñera has declared his position on many political issues through his public comments and legislative record.
-While he belongs to the right-wing party Renovación Nacional Piñera himself says he is "almost" a Christian Democrat.
+Chilean president Sebastián Piñera declared his position on many political issues through his public comments and legislative record.
+While he belonged to the right-wing party Renovación Nacional, Piñera himself said he was "almost" a Christian Democrat.

 Social issues

 Abortion

 Piñera supports Chile's abortion laws, which outlaw the practice in all circumstances.
 In 2013, he praised as "brave and mature" a pregnant 11-year-old rape victim who said she was happy to have the child.

 In 2018, Piñera promised to oppose efforts to expand abortion in the country, saying he will do “everything that is necessary to defend life.”.

 LGBT issues

 In June 2021, Piñera said he will expedite a bill legalising same-sex marriage which had stalled in the National Congress of Chile, saying "I think the time for equal marriage has come in our country", and "all people, regardless of their sexual orientation, will be able to live, love and form a family with all the protection and dignity they need and deserve".